Tynab/YANLib/README.md

 <i>Note:</i>
 - When using the PropertyNameCaseInsensitive = true and PropertyNamingPolicy = CamelCase attributes in JsonSerializerOptions of System.Text.Json, the Serialize and Deserialize processes are configured to simultaneously support both capitalization styles and CamelCase in property names.
 - However, using these options can affect the performance of the Serialize and Deserialize processes.
 When PropertyNameCaseInsensitive = true, System.Text.Json needs to search for properties in the object based on case-insensitive names, which adds processing time compared to the default case-sensitive search.
-- To achieve both case-insensitive serialization and deserialization while maintaining application performance, the YanLib package can be used.
+- To achieve both case-insensitive serialization and deserialization while maintaining application performance, the Tynab.YANLib package can be used.

 ## TEST